minghsu0107/kustomize-manifests/README.md

   - `Prometheus node exporter`: scraps metrics from application endpoints and sends to Prometheus server
   - `Prometheus blackbox exporter`: allows blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP and ICMP.
 It is used to monitor K8s services here.
   - `Kube-state-metrics`: server that listens to the Kubernetes API server and generates metrics about the state of Kubernetes components, such as number of running jobs, available replicas, and number of running/stopped/terminated pods, by polling Kubernetes API
-  - `Node-directory-size-metrics`: daemonset that provides metrics in Prometheus format about disk usage on the nodes
   - `Prometheus`: metrics server that collects metrics from Cadvisor, Prometheus node exporter, Kube-state-metrics server and Kubelet metrics
       - Save metrics for 7 days
   - `Grafana`: web UI that visualizes collected metrics